romanbondarev/termx-demo-01/__source/pages/developer-quickstart.md

 ## Dev Quickstart using docker-compose
-WARNING: this guide is intended for local quickstart and not suited for production environments
+WARNING: this guide is intended for local quickstart and not suited for production environments.

+Create folder (for example `termx`) and move to this folder.

 ### 1. create postgres init file
 pginit.sql